FAMILIES NOMINATION GUIDELINES AND FORM

 - be available for Zoom masterclasses on Wednesday 21st & 28th May, 7 to 9 pm.

-- be available to interview a family in person during the month of June
+- be available to interview a head of family in person during the month of June

 - attend a follow up sharing and feedback session on 18th June at 7pm.